11. Matrices and Other Arraysļ

 read_numeric_matrix(file_name, comment, sep)

-which is instead based on a few calls to scan.
+which is based on a few calls to scan instead.

-Use file to establish a file connection to be able
+Use file to establish a file connection so that you can

 before reading the actual numeric values.